 Isaac Newton – An Education

-On January 4, 1643, (December 25, 1642 according to the old Julian calendar) Isaac Newton was born in the hamlet of Woolsthorpe, England, the only son of a prosperous local farmer, also named Isaac Newton.
+On January 4, 1643, (December 25, 1642 according to the old Julian calendar) Isaac Newton was born in the hamlet of Woolsthorpe, in Lincolnshire, England, the only son of a prosperous local farmer, also named Isaac Newton.
 Young Isaac never knew his father, who died three months before he was born.
 A premature baby born tiny and weak, Isaac was not expected to survive.
 When he was three, his mother remarried a minister, Barnabas Smith, and went to live with him, leaving young Isaac with his maternal grandmother.
 At age twelve, Isaac Newton was reunited with his mother after her second husband died.
 Although he had been enrolled at the King’s School, Grantham, England, his mother pulled him out of school, for her plan was to make him a farmer and have him tend the farm.
 But, Isaac failed miserably for he found farming rather monotonous.
 Soon he was returned to King’s School to finish his basic education.

 Sizar in Cambridge

 The turning point in Newton’s life came in June 1661 when he left for Cambridge University, the outstanding center of learning in these days.
 He was older than most of his fellow students but, despite the fact that his mother was financially well off, he entered as a sizar.
 A sizar at Cambridge was a student who received an allowance toward college expenses in exchange for acting as a servant to other students.
 There is certainly some ambiguity in his position as a sizar, for he seems to have associated with “better class” students rather than other sizars .